 Prayers for your pup and for you.
 May your girl pup's memory always be a blessing!

 I'm sorry for your loss, he may recover he may not.
 When our dog passed her bestie was depressed and we found him one morning on her side of the dog house.
 He had passed in the night.
 He never went in her side until that night.
 Our dogs were both over 13 yrs old so it wasn't too shocking.
-But I would suggest getting another dog or puppy to snap him out of it.
-It may seem soon but they get lonely to.
-A puppy would not shy away as much and try to get him to play.
-I hope it all works out for you.

 This is a page about a dog not eating after other family dog died.
 Pets can also experience a sense of loss when another pet dies.

 Dogs can have strong emotional responses to the death of another pet or one of their people.
 Sometimes this grief can result in a well trained dog beginning to poop and/or pee inside.
-Read on for some helpful suggestions to assist your pet in moving through their grief.